Healthy Homes Assessment Totara Park

 Draught Stopping Totara Park

-If you are able to feel external air flowing in or a clear draught from a gap or hole and you are able to feel it, it is most likely a gap or an opening that requirements sealing in some way.
-Large gaps and cracks should be fixed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from the home need to be sealed.
-For example, if an open fireplace isn’t used it could cause draughts, and should be sealed off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated whenever imaginable.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a gap or hole and you can feel it, it’s probably a gap or an opening that needs sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Any gaps greater than 3mm that let air in or out into the house need to be sealed.
+For instance, if an open fireplace isn’t used it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as possible.

-There is no require to cover up holes or gaps in the building.
-For example, tiny gaps around doors and windows could be required to allow movement of the structure when the house heats and cools, so that they can still be closed and opened rather than securing.
-We will examine the windows and doors in an Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the building when the house heats and cools, so that they are able to be opened and closed rather than being stuck.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections